Holy Souls Novena

 Day Nine

-So many brothers and sister have passed from this life, but they are sill united to us in charity.
+So many brothers and sisters have passed from this life, but they are sill united to us in charity.
 May they, and we, one day know everlasting union with God.

 Related articles